rickosborne/cascades/md/24-4-1-suspension-of-service.md

 "Wait—" Terry started to say.

-A growl escaped my lips.
+A low growl escaped my lips.
 I grabbed the nylon in one hand and the cashmere in the other and yanked as hard as I could.
 A seam gave way, easier than I was expecting, ripping apart the fabrics from collar to hem in a single motion.
 A stream of black nylon poured out onto the floor from between the two layers.